timseed/kstars_mac_build_from_source/Readme.md

 I have a Mac M2 Silicon, and I would like to compile kStars from source.
 The version of KStars is   3.8.1

-## Prerequisits
+## Prerequisite's

 I am going to assume you are a programmer or at least technical on a pc.... if not, err good luck.

 Next, my environment for development is set as the following

 - QT Installed as a **NATIVE** package i.e. ~/Dev/QT_Compiler
-  - NOT I repeat NOT using brew for provide QT
+  - **NOT** I repeat *NOT* using brew for provide QT
   - I am using QT 6.10.1 (QT5 is too old imho)
 - brew is installed, and I use for general packages, eigen etc. But **NOT** for QT
-- openCV was build from source not using brew, as this pulled in QT6 :$ -
+  - openCV was build from source not using brew, as this pulled in QT6
+  - I have a typical development base with brew (cmake cmake-extras etc)

 ## Get kstars Source

-A simple git pull will get you the Kstars repo
+A simple git clone

-    cd ~/Dev/C++Astro   #Or where you want to build from git clone https://github.com/KDE/kstars
+	cd ~/Dev/C++/Astro # Or where you want git clone https://github.com/KDE/kstars
-    cd kstars
+    cd kstars #We are now in the main source folder

 As the CMake commands can get a little complex - I usually use a small bash script to make this more repeatable